robotology/event-driven/python/libraries/bimvee/readme.md

 exportIitYarp - exports to IIT's EDPR YARP format.
 Alongside data.log and info.log files, it exports an xml which specifies to yarpmanager how to visualise the resulting data.

+Dependencies:

+This library is intended to require minimal dependencies.
+Notably, rosbag import is achieved without needing a ros installation.
+Beyond the python standard library, the main dependencies are:

+- numpy

+For the 'plot' family of visualisation functions:

+- matplotlib
+- mpl_toolkits (only for certain 3d visualisations)

+The "visualiser", however, generates graphics as numpy arrays without reference to matplotlib, for rendering by an external application.

+plotDvsLastTs uses rankdata from scipy; however if it's not installed, it defaults to a local definition; scipy is therefore an optional dependency.

+import and export functions give progress bars using:

+- tqdm

+If this is not installed, a local tqdm module allows the library to function regardless.